RJi86/PankVision-3D/README.md

 # Overview

-PankVision currently uses a dynamic 3D U-Net architecture.
+PankVision currently uses a Dynamic 3D U-Net architecture.
 It's unique due to its integration of residual units and an encoder-decoder structure, allowing efficient extraction and processing of volumetric features at multiple scales.
-The dynamic U-Net configuration includes 1 input channel, 2 output channels, and 5 levels of convolutional layers with an increasing number of channels (16, 32, 64, 128, 256), each followed by a stride of 2 for down-sampling.
+The Dynamic U-Net configuration includes 1 input channel, 2 output channels, and 5 levels of convolutional layers with an increasing number of channels (16, 32, 64, 128, 256), each followed by a stride of 2 for down-sampling.
 The model employs batch normalization and ReLU activation function for stabilizing the learning process and introducing non-linearity.
 A dropout layer is included for regularization to prevent overfitting.
 Designed to run on a CUDA-enabled GPU, the model leverages parallel processing for high-performance computation, making it a powerful tool for complex pancreatic segmentation tasks.

 ## Motivation